Stainless Steel or Cast Iron: Which Cookware Is Best? Is Teflon Safe?

-Researchers tested 76 samples of different kinds of meat, both organic and conventional, for 33 different carcinogens.
+Researchers tested 76 samples of different kinds of organic and conventional meats for 33 different carcinogens.

-Eight preparation methods to reduce exposure to carcinogens in cooked meat.
+What are the eight preparation methods to reduce exposure to carcinogens in cooked meat?

 Let’s review lead from occupational exposures, shooting ranges, eggs, and bone broth.